Generalized Laplacian Regularized Framelet Graph Neural Networks: Experiments

-\textbf{Baseline models.} We consider eight models to make a comparison with our results.
-These models are MLP, GCN \cite{KipfWelling2016}, SGC \cite{WuZhangSouza2019}, GAT \cite{velivckovic2017graph}, JKNet \cite{XuLiTianSonobe2018}, APPNP \cite{GasteigerBojchevskiGunnemann2018}, GPRGNN \cite{ChienPengLiMilenkovic2020} and p-GNN \cite{FuZhaoBian2022}.
-In order to evaluate the efficacy of pL-UFG and pL-fUFG models, we also utilise UFG \cite{ZhengZhouGaoWangLioLiMontufar2021} as a baseline.
-In our experiments, for directed graphs, UFG is implemented by using the same formula based on the Chebyshev approximation of UFG transformation matrices \eqref{eq:new1}-\eqref{eq:8} while the algorithm of optimizing $\mathcal{S}_p$ can be similarly derived for directed graphs. \\ \textbf{Hyperparameter tuning.} We use grid search for tuning hyperparameters.
+\textbf{Hyperparameter tuning.} We use grid search for tuning hyperparameters.
 We test $p \in\{1.0, 1.5, 2.0, 2.5\}$ for PGNN, pL-UFG and pL-fUFG.
 The learning rate is chosen from \{0.01, 0.005\}.
-We consider the iteration number of p-Laplacian message passing $T\in\{4, 5\}$ after 10 warm-up steps.
-For homophilic datasets we tune $\mu \in \{0.1, 0.5, 1, 5, 10\}$ and for heterophilic graphs $\mu \in \{3, 5, 10, 20, 30, 50, 70\}$.
-The framelet type is fixed as Linear (see \cite{YangZhouYinGao2022}) and the level $L$ is set to 1.
-The dilation scale ${s} \in \{1, 1.5, 2, 3, 6\}$, and we tuned $n$, the degree of Chebyshev polynomial approximation to all $g$'s in \eqref{eq:new1}-\eqref{eq:8}, in \{2, 3, 7\}.
-The number of epochs is set to 200, same as the baseline model \cite{FuZhaoBian2022}.
+We consider the number of iterations $T$ in $p$-Laplacian message passing from $\{4, 5\}$ after 10 warming-up steps.
+For homophilic datasets, we tune $\mu \in \{0.1, 0.5, 1, 5, 10\}$ and for heterophilic graphs $\mu \in \{3, 5, 10, 20, 30, 50, 70\}$.
+The framelet type is fixed as Linear (see \citep{yang2022quasi}) and the level $J$ is set to 1.
+The dilation scale ${s} \in \{1, 1.5, 2, 3, 6\}$, and for $n$, the degree of Chebyshev polynomial approximation to all $g$'s in \eqref{Eq:1}-\eqref{Eq:5}, is drawn from \{2, 3, 7\}. \EScomment{It is worth noting that in graph framelets, the Chebyshev polynomial is utilized for approximating the spectral filtering of the Laplacian eigenvalues.
+Thus, a $d$-degree polynomial approximates $d$-hop neighbouring information of each node of the graph.
+Therefore, when the input graph is heterophilic, one may require $d$ to be relatively larger as node labels tend to be different between directly connected (1-hop) nodes.} The number of epochs is set to 200, the same as the baseline model\citep{FuZhaoBian2022}.